 What are the meals and accommodations like?

-Meals: While volunteers are working in the community, their meals are provided by host families and usually consist of rice, beans, corn tortillas and coffee or a fruit drink made from purified water.
+- Nicaragua: While the group is working in a rural community, the meals are generally provided by host families and often consist of rice, beans, corn tortillas and coffee or a fruit drink made from purified water.
 Meals may also include local fruits, cheeses, vegetables, and sometimes beef, chicken or fish.
-Before and after the installation, meals will be more varied since volunteers will be eating at restaurants and can choose what they like from the menu.
+GRID provides purified water for the families to use when cooking or making drinks for the group.
+Before and after the installation, meals will be more varied since the group will be eating at restaurants and can choose what they like from the menu.
 Some of the restaurants have Nicaraguan cuisine, and some have Asian, American, Italian, and other dishes to choose from.
 If you are a vegetarian, a vegan, or have other dietary restrictions, your trip leaders can help you ask for what you need.

-Accommodations: While in Managua, volunteers stay at one of the nicest hotels in the city, complete with a pool, air conditioned rooms, a spa, and a restaurant and bar.
-While working in the community, volunteers often stay with host families, in very rural houses that consist of a few small rooms, little or no lighting at night, usually no running water (water is collected in buckets from a well or river), and only the most basic furniture.
-After the installation, the accommodations vary depending on the itinerary but are usually hotels with moderate accommodations.
+- Nicaragua: While working in the community, participants often stay with host families in very rural houses that consist of a few small rooms, little or no lighting at night, usually no running water, and very basic furniture.
+Before and after the installation, the accommodations vary depending on the itinerary but are usually small to mid-sized hotels with moderate accommodations.
+While in Managua, the group stays at one of the nicest hotels in the city, complete with a pool, air-conditioned rooms, a spa, and a restaurant and bar.

 People of all ages are welcome!
 Children and teenagers under 18 may travel with their parents.
-Volunteers must be prepared to endure the heat and rural conditions, be able to walk long distances, and be in good health overall.
-We have had volunteers from 9 years old to 65+ years old travel with us.
+Travelers must be prepared to endure the heat and rustic rural conditions, be able to walk long distances, and be in good health overall.
+We have had people from 9 years old to 65+ years old travel with us.